 Long-term care is an umbrella term for facilities or services that provide care to patients or clients for more than a few months.
 Long-term care can be temporary, permanent, or even hospice.
 The care can be for either medical or rehabilitation purposes.
 Long-term care can also refer to a residential setting with varying levels of assistance.
 The sizes of long-term care facilities vary according to their purpose, their clientele, and their location.

-There are some risks associated with living in a long-term care facility, and importantly, the possibility of an increased risk of infection, which could lead to sepsis.
+There are some risks associated with living in a long-term care facility, and importantly, increased risk of infection, which could lead to sepsis.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Bacterial infections are the most common cause of sepsis.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.